its-webhosting/umich-oidc-login/README.txt

 == Changelog ==

+= 1.1.1 =
+* Fixed a bug with login/logout URLs being incorrect when WordPress is installed in a subdirectory.

 = 1.1.0 =
 * Completely reimplemented the feature for using OIDC to log into the WordPress dashboard.
     * Changed the setting values from no/yes to no/optional/yes.
 The new setting ("optional") allows users a choice of whether to log in using OIDC or their WordPress password.
 Choosing which way to log in looked like it was supported before when it was not, which was confusing.